Mixed Breed Dogs

 About the Bocker

-The Bocker is a large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Bocker is manageable for most owners.
+The Bocker is a cross between the Beagle and Cocker Spaniel.
+The Bocker is a medium mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Bocker is manageable for most owners.
 Typically standing 12 to 15 inches and weighing 20 to 30 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Bocker brings a distinct combination of traits that sets it apart.
 The Bocker is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Bocker loves being close to its people and forms strong bonds with every member of the household.